sahiga/developer.box.com/guides/embed/ui-elements/annotations.md

 `EVENTNAME` can be one of the following

-* `annotator` event will be fired when we have the annotator instance first available.
-Box Annotations fires this event before `load` so that clients can attach their listeners before the `load` event is fired from Box Content Preview.
+* `annotator` event will be triggered when we have the annotator instance first available.
+Box Annotations trigger this event before `load` so that clients can attach their listeners before the `load` event is triggered from Box Content Preview.
-* `annotationsfetched` event will be fired when annotations have been fetched from the Box API.
+* `annotationsfetched` event will be triggered when annotations have been fetched from the Box API.
-* `annotationmodeenter` event will be fired on when an annotation mode is entered.
+* `annotationmodeenter` event will be triggered on when an annotation mode is entered.
 The event data will contain:

 ```js
 {